Car problems Peugeot

 Car problems Peugeot 2008: sensors and diesel

 The 2008 is Peugeot’s compact SUV, popular with families and city drivers.
-Petrol versions show fewer issues than diesels, but faults do occur here too.
+Petrol versions show fewer problems than diesels, but faults still occur.
 Sensors and warning systems regularly fail, leading to annoying dashboard lights.
-This mainly affects parking sensors, tyre pressure sensors and emission sensors on diesels.
+This mainly concerns parking sensors, tyre pressure sensors and emission sensors in diesels.

 Diesel versions suffer from nitrogen oxide emission problems, clogged AdBlue injectors and particulate filters that do not regenerate properly.
 Peugeot recalled large numbers of 2008 diesels for software updates and repairs.
-When buying a used 2008, check that all recalls have been carried out.
-The air conditioning can fail, which in some cases also led to a recall.
+When buying a used 2008, check whether all recalls have been carried out.
+Air conditioning can fail, which in some cases also led to a recall.

-Prefer a petrol version if you mainly do short trips.
-Diesels suit drivers who do many long journeys and give the diesel particulate filter enough time to regenerate.
-During the test drive, check all sensors, the infotainment system and the air conditioning.
-Look in the service history for AdBlue- and diesel particulate filter-related repairs.
+Prefer a petrol version if you mainly make short trips.
+Diesels are suitable for drivers who often do long journeys and give the diesel particulate filter enough time to regenerate.
+During the test drive, test all sensors, the infotainment system and the air conditioning.
+Check the service history for AdBlue- and diesel particulate filter-related repairs.

 Read more: Peugeot 2008